idsia-robotics/idsia-robotics.github.io/index.md

 # News

+## Mar 15 2024

+Our paper “A Deep Learning-based Pest Insect Monitoring System for Ultra-low Power Pocket-sized Drones” was accepted for publication in the Wi-DroIT 2024 workshop.

 <figure style="width: 30%" class="align-right"><img src="/files/ICRA_2024.jpg"></figure>
 ## Jan 29 2024
 Check out our three accepted papers at ICRA 2024: